saraclohisey/lab_handbook/Lab_Handbook.md

 #### Research Assistants/Lab Managers
 RAs are paid researchers carrying out designated, funded laboratory work.
 For most intents, RAs play similar, less independent, roles to post-docs and work on multiple projects, as hours permit.
+Often RAs are more concerned with the technical aspects of a project (they make everything work!!)

 #### PhD students
 The main priority of a PhD student is completing a coherent body of research for their thesis.
 All of the research they undertake for that project could end up being published on its own, but pieces could also be integrated into other lab projects.
 This is one reason cross-project continuity is important.
 PhD students will usually move on to a research job elsewhere once their education is complete.
 At that point, research they carried out that hasn’t been published yet may not be their top priority, and the PI and post-docs can be helpful in ensuring that unfinished strands of work continue to flourish.